Why Email Marketing Is Key for Your Game’s Content Marketing Strategy

 Best of all, it’s reasonably cheap.
 With an ROI of 4400 percent, every dollar spent on email marketing has the potential to generate $44 in returns.
 This shows that email marketing delivers and why it’s a hit with marketers.

-Making email work for your brand
+Making email work for your game studio

 Understand your goals